Explore this Section

 The Comex II Tragedy 1967

-On 30th September 2017, Keele graduate Nick Eden-Green will attend a Memorial Service at Durham Cathedral, organised by Durham University.
-The Service occurs on the 50th Anniversary of a tragic accident in 1967, in which fourteen students lost their lives and will be attended by many participants and survivors.
-Nick represented the Keele contingent.
+On 30th September 2017, Keele graduate Nick Eden-Green attended a Memorial Service at Durham Cathedral, organised by Durham University.
+The Service recalled the 50th Anniversary of a tragic accident in 1967, in which fourteen students lost their lives and was attended by many participants and survivors.
+Nick represented the Keele contingent at the service and provided much of the following account, with vital additions from David Hayward of the Exter contingent.

 What was Comex II and what happened?